bojordan/bojordan.github.io/_posts/2022-01-16-KQL-primer-simplified.md

 ### Learn how to dig

 So, rather than specifically a technical introduction, what is it that I am trying to share about KQL?
-Kusto is such an amazingly performant system, that using it can actually be fun.
+Kusto is such an amazingly performant system, that **using it can actually be fun**.

-Wait - poring through telemetry can be fun?

 What I want to convey in 15 minutes or less is how to discover what data you have, and how to conveniently dig.
 I have met a lot of engineers whose systems publish to a KQL system.
 They've had access to the data for years, and don’t know how to discover what’s there.